 Many factors affect blood pressure, including the time of day and a person’s physical activity levels and diet.
 Blood pressure also declines with age, and some people have naturally low blood pressure due to genetic factors.

-A person’s blood pressure may be lower than usual due to:
+A person’s blood pressure may be lower than usual

 - long periods of inactivity, such as bed rest